roadrunner-server/roadrunner-docs/docs/en/customization/middleware.md

 ## gRPC

-The middleware (Interceptor) intercepts incoming gRPC requests and can be used to perform additional processing, such as authentication, rate limiting, and logging.
+The interceptor intercepts incoming gRPC requests and can be used to perform additional processing, such as authentication, rate limiting, and logging.

 **To create custom interceptor for gRPC requests in RoadRunner, follow these steps:**